TitoGrine/PLOG_Project/README.md

 #### Bugs:
  - [X] As long as there is no piece alone the move will be valid; when it creates a disconnection between 2 groups of pieces it must be invalid.
  - [X] Trying to move rook over king did not work, rook at (3,3), king at (3,2), rook should move to (3,1).
+ - [ ] Braking the connection with the queen did not cause an error when the game ended; screenshot was sent to Messenger
+ - [ ] Should there be a draw message when both kings are surrounded in the same move?